kokerinks/tp/docs/UserGuide.md

 🌟 **Benefit**: Streamline the process of tracking purchases and rewarding members by using addorder to add their orders directly into the system.
 This automatically adjusts their points according to the purchase, fostering a more engaging loyalty experience.<br>
 💡 <span style="color:yellow">**Tip**:</span> Use unique attributes of members when adding points to avoid errors.
 Partial names are matched to the closest resembling member.<br>
+In the case of similar names like `Betsy Crowead` and `Betsy Croweas`, when adding order to `Betsy Crowe`, the order would be added to the member who was added first in the list.

 ### 4.8 Adding points: `addpts`